How An ISA Can Be Your Best Friend When Investing

 What Is An ISA Account

 An ISA (Individual Savings Account) is a wrapper that goes around certain approved type of savings that allows the saver to earn income tax free.
 There is a limit on how much can be saved per year which for 2019/20 is £20,000 for an over 18 years old ISA account.
-An ISA is an excellent way to save and invest as you don’t pay income tax or capital gains tax on the income earned within the ISA which has the effect of allowing your investment to grow quicker as you get to keep all the money you make.
-In addition the government does not require any earnings from an ISA account to be declared on a tax return.
+It is an excellent way to save and invest as you don’t pay income tax or capital gains tax on the income earned within the wrapper which has the effect of allowing your investment to grow quicker as you get to keep all the money you make.
+In addition the government does not require any earnings within the wrapper to be declared on a tax return.

-There are currently 4 different types of ISA for anyone 18 years old and over.
+There are currently 4 different types of accounts for anyone 18 years old and over.

-4. Lifetime ISA (saving allowance into this account is £4000 per year)
+- Lifetime (saving allowance into this account is £4000 per year)

 For under 18 year olds there is a Junior ISA.
 The saving allowances for 2019/20 is £4368.
-There are two types of ISA for under 18 year olds
+There are two types of accounts for under 18 year olds

-The saving allowance for both over 18 and under 18 years old can be split between any of the ISA’s if you qualify to hold that type of ISA.
-As an example, if you are over 18 year old, you might hold an Innovative Finance ISA and a Stocks and Shares ISA so your £20,000 savings allowance could be split between both of those accounts.
-As long as you qualify under the criteria, you can hold all for ISA accounts.
+The saving allowance for both over 18 and under 18 years old can be split between any of the ISA’s if you qualify to hold that type of account.
+As an example, if you are over 18 year old, you might hold an Innovative Finance account and a Stocks and Shares account so your £20,000 savings allowance could be split between both of those accounts.

-• 18 years old and over can hold a stocks and shares ISA and an Innovative ISA account provided they are a resident in the UK
+- 18 years old and over can hold a stocks and shares and an Innovative accounts provided they are a resident in the UK

-• A Lifetime ISA account is for anyone over 18 but under the age of 40
+- A Lifetime account is for anyone over 18 but under the age of 40

 There are different types of savings which can be included within the ISA Wrapper.

-Cash ISA – this can include any money that you hold in a bank savings account; a building savings account; there are also some investments run through NS&I (National Savings and Investment) a government state owned savings bank which also qualify for Cash ISA.
+Cash – this can include any money that you hold in a bank savings account; a building savings account; there are also some investments run through NS&I (National Savings and Investment) a government state owned savings bank which also qualify for Cash ISA

 The money can only be withdrawn if you